The Onion offer some of the most perceptive political analysis anywhere.

 Suffering from a psychiatric disorder is a tragedy, but the disorder itself, and the distorted cognitions associated with it are, well, ridiculous.
 It’s ridiculous to see yourself as fat when you’re dangerously underweight.
 It’s laughable to think you’re worthless when you’re successful and respected.

-Coming to realize the absurdity of such beliefs is an important part of recovery, and an explicit goal of cognitive behavioural therapy although therapists don’t tend to emphasize the funny side, it is certainly there.
+Coming to realize the absurdity of such beliefs is an important part of recovery, and an explicit goal of cognitive behavioral therapy.
+Although therapists may not always emphasize the funny side, it is certainly there.